sustech-topology/TopCap/model comparison/README.md

 ---

 ### 2. `MFCC_Transformer_classification_model.py`
-This script implements a Transformer-based classifier for MFCC features.
+This script corresponding to scetion2.1.2 of the paper implements a Transformer-based classifier for MFCC features.

 - **Data Loading & Feature Extraction:**
   - Similar to the GRU model, it extracts MFCC features from the audio files in the voiced and voiceless directories.